icub-tech-iit/appsAway/demos/README.md

 ### Creating your own demo

 To create your own demo, you should start from the template provided in the demo_template folder. **Do not change the options already specified in the template**, they are used to correctly initialize both YARP and the visual interfaces.
+You can add your own services to the template files.
+Any application that requires a graphical interface should be included in `composeGui.yml` file, while any device or module running on the robot head should be included in `composeHead.yml` (e.g.: camera devices, yarprobotinterface, etc).

 ## Options for the GUI